AVG vs. Malwarebytes 2025: AVG Comes Out on Top

 Customer support options Knowledge base articles, support tickets, phone support, social media, live chat Knowledge base articles, support tickets, product guides, automated chat

-Learn more Get AVG Get Malwarebytes
+Learn more Get AVG

 The compatibility of the two antivirus programs is similar.
 They work for any type of device and with most browser extensions.
-We didn’t see Opera listed for Malwarebytes and AVG does work with that browser, so if Opera is your browser of choice you may want to opt for AVG.
+We didn’t see Opera listed for Malwarebytes, and AVG does work with that browser, so if Opera is your browser of choice, you may want to opt for AVG.

 Winner: AVG wins as it has more customer support options.
 The compatibility is almost equal, and both interfaces are easy to use, but we would like to see more functionality for macOS from Malwarebytes.